Alexander H. Joffe

-Alexander H. Joffe (born 1959) Alex Joffe is an archaeologist and historian of the Near East.
+Alexander H. Joffe (born 1959) is an American archaeologist and historian of the Near East.

+Education

 Joffe graduated from Cornell University in 1981 with a B.A in History and received a Ph.D. in Near Eastern Studies from the University of Arizona in 1991.

+Academic career

-From 1980 to 2003 he participated in and directed archaeological research in Israel, Jordan, Greece and the United States.
+From 1980 to 2003, Joffe participated in and directed archaeological research in Israel, Jordan, Greece and the United States.

 He participated in fieldwork at Tel Miqne, Tel Dor, Tel Yaqush, Tel el-Hammeh, Beersheva, Tel Rekhesh, Megiddo, Ain Ghazal, and elsewhere.
 He has written extensively on Near Eastern archaeology.
-He has been an associate at the Harvard Semitic Museum in Cambridge, Massachusetts, and the Albright Institute of Archaeological Research in Jerusalem, as well as the Department of Archaeology at Boston University.

-Joffe has taught at Pennsylvania State University and SUNY Purchase.
+Joffe has been an associate at the Harvard Semitic Museum in Cambridge, Massachusetts, and the Albright Institute of Archaeological Research in Jerusalem, as well as the Department of Archaeology at Boston University, and has taught at Pennsylvania State University and SUNY Purchase.

-From 2012 to 2022 Joffe was the editor of The Ancient Near East Today, the weekly web magazine of the American Schools of Oriental Research (ASOR).
+From 2012 to 2022, Joffe was the editor of The Ancient Near East Today, the weekly web magazine of the American Schools of Oriental Research (ASOR).